 I know many health enthusiasts worry about compromising there 'diet' during Christmas period and this is part of the reason why I don't support diets but encourage people to embark on a healthier lifestyle rather than seeking a temporary solution.
 Irrespective of whether you are dieting or not, it's safe to assume that you'll be faced with what one may describe as unsavory food.

-With that being said I’m going to provide you with some tips on how to survive Christmas and maintain good health.
+With that being said I'm going to provide you with some ways to stay healthy over the Christmas period and how to avoid winter weight gain.

 Following on from my first point concerning realistic expectations during the holidays.
 While you may eat the wrong type of food at Christmas.
 It's equally as important to have some self-control, it's easy to tell yourself that it's Christmas which gives you the licence to over consume food.